maizeatlas/spears/README.md

 ## Description and user requirements for each script

 We have provided parent data (founder_key.txt) that can be used for running through each script.
+These scripts need to be run in order.

 1. **1_SAEGUS.py**